scenarioo/scenarioo/docs/contribute/Build-Server.md

 * Click "Ok"
 * Set the correct branch next to "Branches to build"
 * In the post-build task where the "deploy-demo-and-run-e2e-tests" task is called, set "BRANCH={my-branch-name}".

-It's important that you use exactly the same {my-branch-name} values for both occurrences.
+* It's important that you use exactly the same {my-branch-name} values for both occurrences.
 It does not have to be the exact git branch name, but it should identify the branch.
 Only use alphanumeric characters and the dash in {my-branch-name}.
 Otherwise you may run into problems.
+* Save it
+* Choose to build once: "Build Now"
+* First run of the build run will usually fail (there seems to be a problem with clean build currently).
+* Choose to build again, usually the second build should succeed.

+## Add a new Demo Instance to Nginx Proxy

 We use nginx as a reverse proxy.
 Therefore you also have to add a configuration for the new Scenarioo instance URL in `/etc/nginx/sites-available/default`.
-Otherwise the demo is not reachable.
+Otherwise the deployed demo will not be reachable publicly.

 ## Maintenance of the build server